girasolenergy/wv/README.md

-# wave-viewer
+# wv(wave-viewer)

-`wave-viewer` is a small terminal program that displays raw waveform data.
+`wv(wave-viewer)` is a small terminal program that displays raw waveform data.
 It reads unsigned byte or 16‑bit samples from a file or standard input and provides simple interactive controls to inspect the data.

 ## Build